 5. Interview the respondent and any witnesses to the incident/s;

-6. Investigation outcome to be provided to the Executive Director People and Culture and relevant Manager as appropriate;
+6. Investigation outcome to be provided to the relevant manager / Executive Director as appropriate;

 A substantiated allegation of behaviour that amounts to discrimination, harassment, bullying, victimization, vilification or occupational violence may constitute misconduct or serious misconduct under the Performance Management and Disciplinary Procedure.
 If the behaviour is unlawful, then it will require